 Well, basically, it’s about hooking up with a company of some sort to promote their product.
 They give you a special link that you can use on your blog, on social media, or where ever, and if someone clicks your link to make a purchase, you get the credit for the sale and a commission.
 It’s really that simple.

-What always seems to create problems for new bloggers trying to learn affiliate marketing basics is this feeling that they have to know how to make sales, and most bloggers don’t really want to be salespeople, they want to write fun or helpful blog posts.
+What always seems to create problems for new bloggers is this feeling that they have to know how to make sales, and most bloggers don’t really want to be salespeople, they want to write fun or helpful blog posts.

-And this is where people get affiliate marketing wrong.
-You absolutely do not have to be a salesperson.
+But it’s not true, and this is where people get affiliate marketing wrong.
+You do not have to be a salesperson.
 In fact…

 Here’s my number one tip about affiliate marketing: